Vitamin A : Uses, Benefits, Function, Foods Source

 Vitamin a is surely a gift for the skin.
 It protects the skin against UV damage and helps in reversing the signs of aging.
 It works effectively by treating the conditions like wrinkles, fine lines, pigmentation, dullness, patches etc. It is great for treating acne and it is a wonderful nutrient for fighting various skin infections.
 It fosters new skin cells development and if you will increase the intake of vitamin a in your diet then you will get a naturally glowing skin.
-Many skin care doctors recommend vitamin a rich creams to their patients for combating various skin related disorders.
+Many skin care doctors recommend vitamin a rich cream to their patients for combating various skin related disorders.

 Vitamin a benefits for hair

 Vitamin a is loaded with antioxidants and it is really good for treating hair problems.
 A Vitamin is highly essential for healthy hair.
 It helps in repairing the damaged hair follicles and maintains adequate thickness.
 Vitamin a helps in keeping the scalp moist and fighting bacterial infections.
-Vitamin a is a proven stimulator for hair growth and if you are facing the problems like patterned baldness, thin hair line, excess hair fall etc. then you can take vitamin a supplements for faster results.
+Vitamin a is a proven stimulator for hair growth and if you are facing the problems like patterned baldness, thin hairline, excess hair fall, etc. then you can take vitamin supplements for faster results.
 You should generally prefer foods that are rich in vitamin a and the supplements should only be taken after consulting a doctor.
 Don’t overindulge in consuming the supplements as it may lead to toxicity in the body.

 Vitamin a function

 Vitamin a is one such nutrient that is fat soluble and it is stored in the liver.
 It is a rich source of beta carotene and its health benefits are praiseworthy.
-Talking about vitamin a functionality then it helps in treating the eye disorders, keeps the teeth and gums healthy, it is really good for skeletal and muscular tissues, helps in fighting infections, cancer, reproductive problems etc. Thus the function of vitamin a is to improve the overall health.
-If there will be deficiency of vitamin a in the body then it will not work in the desired manner and you will become highly prone to a number of ailments.
+Talking about vitamin a functionality then it helps in treating the eye disorders, keeps the teeth and gums healthy, it is really good for skeletal and muscular tissues, helps in fighting infections, cancer, reproductive problems, etc. Thus the function of vitamin a is to improve the overall health.
+If there will be a deficiency of vitamin a in the body then it will not work in the desired manner and you will become highly prone to a number of ailments.

 Vitamin a advantages

 There are innumerable advantages of vitamin a on the health front.
 Be it any aspect of the body like eyes, teeth, hair, skin, bones, muscles, immune system, reproductive system, cardiac health or any other thing, vitamin a can help in solving a number of health related issues.
-Your focus should be to eat foods that are rich in vitamin a and if you are highly deficient in this nutrient then you should take vitamin a supplements based on the recommendation of your doctor.
+Your focus should be to eat foods that are rich in vitamin a and if you are highly deficient in this nutrient then you should take vitamin supplements based on the recommendation of your doctor.